-Why you must travel to the Indian Forests – Pictorial Guide
+Why you must travel to the Jungles of India in Summer – Pictorial Guide

 India is a hot country, effervescent and concentrated, bursting at the seams, yet just about in equilibrium on the whole.

-Yet, there remains a semblance of tranquility in the countryside, and around the Indian National Parks.
+Yet, there remains a semblance of tranquility in the countryside, and around the Jungles of India in Summer.

-Yet still, why would one want to travel to a wildlife sanctuary in the hot summer in India where temperatures hover around 42 °C or 108 °F ?
+Yet still, why would one want to travel to a jungles of India in summer where temperatures hover around 42 °C or 108 °F ?

 In the deciduous forests of Central & South India, most trees lose their leaves, the bushes dry and grasses shrink, leaving for us a void wherein we can see the inhabitants of the jungle who, unbosomed from their camouflage, adapt on a daily basis in their struggle of life and death.

 The water holes dry up into muddy wallows, the various river channels recede and the now damp river beds provide some nourishment in the form of fresh shoots and resultant strategic sites for an ambush.

 Some larger water bodies contain water throughout the year, else forest rangers ensure that watering holes are filled up for the benefit of the Big Cats and other wildlife.

 Why the summer is a good time to see the Tiger in India:

 - Tigers are massive animals, and having evolved from a colder place, feel the need to submerge their bodies almost completely in water where available – often doing so for hours together in order to cool off sufficiently.